Law-AI/semantic-segmentation/README.md

 - _word2idx.json_ and _tag2idx.json_ :  Needed for inference

 ## Inference
+For using a trained model to automatically annotate documents

 ### Input Data format
 Un-annotated data is to be placed inside "infer/data" folder.
 Each document should be represented as an individual text file, containing one sentence per line.